Hi there, and welcome to Nomad’s Reviews.

 4. Gamers who are concerned about the preservation of video game history.

 5. Game developers looking for inspiration and tips to help make their future games better.

 6. Anyone with an interest in video gaming, media, film, TV, books, audiobooks, radio plays, and technology in general.

 The website itself and all its current content are all my own work.
 Pictures and videos sourced from other places are of course attributed, credit where credit is due after all.

 NB - If I have not attributed an image correctly please accept my apologies in advance, it would not have been intentional.
-If I have done so, please get in touch with either the correct attribution details or a request to remove the offending image, which I will of course do ASAP.
+If I have done so, please get in touch with either the correct attribution details - which I will then add - or a request to remove the offending image, which I will of course do ASAP.

-Videos and pictures have been carefully curated to ensure they effectively illustrate the point in question since a picture tells a thousand words.
+Videos and pictures have been carefully curated to ensure they effectively illustrate the point in question, since a picture tells a thousand words and a video tells a million.
 All videos and images have been screened for foul language or other potentially offensive or politically biased content.

 As this website may be viewed by children, there is no explicit or offensive language used anywhere within.
 Where possible I have chosen videos that lack commentary or are sourced from family-friendly channels to ensure this.